OCA/l10n-brazil/l10n_br_sale/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module was written to extend the functionality of Sale to support and allow you to in Brazil.
+This module extends the standard Odoo sale module for Brazil.
+Especially it deals with the propagation of the fiscal operation and fiscal comment.
+This module can be used both with or without the "NFe" electronic invoicing so it does not provide the NFe support itself.

 **Table of contents**